A Bird House: What Do Birds Want In A Bird House?

 My hope is that you will learn here, how to encourage wild birds to use your yard to raise their young.

 But before our feathered friends can get to the busy point of nurturing a family they need to stake out a territory and defend it.

 Then they must find a mate.

-Courtship rituals are among the most fascinating bird behaviours to watch.
+Courtship rituals are among the most fascinating bird behaviors to watch.

 There are no flowers or diamond rings.

-Instead you will witness interesting displays of feathers, fancy steps, bobbing heads, special calls and songs, food offerings often given in thoughtful tenderness or sometimes seemingly aggressive behaviour.
+Instead, you will witness interesting displays of feathers, fancy steps, bobbing heads, special calls and songs, food offerings often given in thoughtful tenderness or sometimes seemingly aggressive behavior.

 Yet all these diverse traits, more often carried out by males, are intended to accomplish one thing.
 Winning the affections of a mate!